git-moss/ConvertWithMoss/README-FORMATS.md

 * Option to set the *Interpolation Quality*.
 Setting it to *High* requires a bit more processing power on the 1010music devices.
 * Options to write/update [WAV Chunk Information](#wav-chunk-information)

+## AIFF

+The Audio Interchange File Format (Audio IFF) provides a standard for storing sampled sounds.
+The format is quite flexible, allowing for the storage of monaural or multichannel sampled sounds at a variety of sample rates and sample widths.
+Audio IFF conforms to the "EA IFF 85" Standard for Interchange Format Files developed by Electronic Arts.

+If AIFF is selected as the source format, all AIFF files located in the same folder are considered as a part of one multisample.
+You can also select a top folder.
+If you do so, all sub-folders are checked for potential multisample folders.

+The applied algorithm and configuration options are the same as when WAV files are used as the source.
+See the [WAV section](#wav-files) for details.

+## Ableton Sampler

+Ableton uses a generic preset format (*.adv) for all of their devices.
+For combined rack presets another format (*.adg) is used.
+All their formats are XML documents which are compressed with the open GZIP algorithm.

+ConvertWithMoss can extract Sampler and Simpler presets from ADV files as well as all instances of Sampler or Simpler in ADG files when selected as a source.
+The presets from the Ableton libraries cannot be extracted since their AIFF files use a proprietary encryption algorithm.
+It writes ADV files as the destination.

+ADV files and their samples need to be placed in the Ableton user library in the correct folders to allow Ableton to open it.
+Therefore, ConvertWithMoss creates the necessary folder structure which can be simply copied to the user library.
+If the source has sub-folders the global option *Create folder structure* should be deactivated otherwise it can be quite tedious to collect all the results files with their additional Ableton sub-folder structure.

 ## Akai MPC Keygroups / Drum

 A MPC Keygroup or MPC Drum setup is stored in a folder.
 It contains a description file (.xpm) and the sample files (.WAV).
 Both keygroup and drum types are supported.